nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **2. Changes are not saved**

-Let's say you did not save your changes and entered <code>exit</code>.
+Suppose you entered <code>exit</code> without saving your latest changes.

 ![Exit command not saved warning](images/screenshots/ExitCommandNotSavedWarning.png)